-Safe and autonomous driving through model-based systems engineering
+Safe and autonomous systems through model-based engineering

 With the Mobility Lab, fortiss demonstrates how cyber-physical systems (CPS) can be developed on-time and in a cost-efficient manner, despite evolving requirements and distributed supply chains.